LiorSinai/liorsinai.github.io/_posts/2020-06-26-scramble-puzzle.md

         pass
 {% endhighlight %}

 I can now present the algorithm in full.
-I will go into the detail of the abstract afterwards:
+I will go into the detail of the abstract functions afterwards:
 {% highlight python %}
 def solveScramble(cards: List[int]) -> None:
     def solve(k: int, puzzle, stack: List[int]):